rwiteshbera/Developer-Days/portfolio/README.md

 #### NodeJS Download Link: https://nodejs.org/en/

-To deploy this project install all the required dependecies and run by using the following commands.
+To deploy this project, install all the required dependencies and run by using the following commands.

 ```bash
   npm install